mezzomondo/dejong/README.md

    Select a member of the population to die by:

-     - randomply selecting a candidate for deletion from the current population using a uniform probability distribution; and keeping either the candidate or the offspring depending on wich one has higher fitness.
+     - randomly selecting a candidate for deletion from the current population using a uniform probability distribution; and keeping either the candidate or the offspring depending on wich one has higher fitness.
  End Do
 ```